tonghuikang/blog/_posts/2025-10-28-group-relative-policy-optimization.md

 | 0.900 | 0.500 | 0.556 | **0.800** | **-0.800** |
 | 0.900 | 0.100 | 0.111 | **0.800** | **-0.800** |

-Notice that any value of $\pi_\theta \leq 0.720$ have the same objective value (-0.800) because they exceed the clip boundary.
+Notice that any value of $\pi_\theta \leq 0.720$ has the same objective value (-0.800) because they exceed the clip boundary.
 The clipped objective alone does not constrain how small the probability goes.

 **The KL term**: